o-bissing/premier-league-database-etl/README.md

 ## Background

 I love watching English Premier League and at some point I came up with an idea that it would be great to create a dataset using PostgreSQL by fetching data from some API.
-Football data provides an excellent opportunity for analyse and visualisation.
+Football data also provides an excellent opportunity for analyse and visualisation.

 ## Tools I used

-To create this project I worked with following tools:
+To create this project I worked with the following tools/technologies:

-- **ETL**
+- **ETL** tools to extract the data from an API, transform it and load into a PostgreSQL database with following visualisation using Power BI
-- **REST**
+- **REST** technology to communicate with an API
+- **JSON** file format for storing the data before it would be transferred into a table
-- **requests library** for fetching the data from the API
+- **requests** python library for fetching the data from the API
-- **SQLAlchemy library** for transfering the data from .json file to the table
+- **SQLAlchemy** python library for transfering the data from JSON file to the table
 - **pgAdmin** for managing the database, creating ERD diagram
 - **ChatGPT** to help with fixing some errors and creating a complicated SQL-query
 - **Power BI** to create a report